ramyak-mehra/marathon-cookies/README.md

 ## Authorship

 This project was originally authored by [Izolate](https://github.com/izolate).
-It was forked by the Marathon organization, ported to null-safety, and adapted to new features in [shelf](https://pub.dev/packages/shelf).
+It was forked by the Marathon organization, ported to null-safety, and migrated to the RFC 6265 specification (it was using RFC 2109 before for adding responses, which is deprecated).

 ## Example